To minorities worried about religious symbols law, Quebec premier says he 'could have gone further' | CBC News

 Under the immigration reforms, the government will be able to fast-track applications from workers with skills needed to fill labour shortages outside Montreal.

-The immigration reform also puts in place the conditions to enable the Quebec government to make permanent residency in the province dependent on passing a French-language test, as well as a so-called test of Quebec values.
+The immigration reform also allows the Quebec government to negotiate with Ottawa to potentially make permanent residency in the province dependent on passing a French-language test, as well as a so-called test of Quebec values.

 The prospect of a values test came under heavy scrutiny by the opposition Liberals during legislative hearings into the immigration bill.